cnosdb/docs/docs/reference/sql.md

 #### Parameters Description

-1. TTL： represents the saving time of the data file, defaults to 365 days, expressed in data with units.
-It supports day（d），hour（h），minute（m），such as TTL 10d，TTL 50h，TTL 100m.When no unit, the default is day, such as TTL 30.
+1. TTL: represents the saving time of the data file, defaults to 365 days, expressed in data with units.
+It supports day(d), hour(h), minute(m), such as TTL 10d, TTL 50h, TTL 100m.
+When no unit, the default is day, such as TTL 30.
-2. SHARD：represents the number of data partitions，defaults to 1.
+2. SHARD: represents the number of data partitions, defaults to 1.
-3. VNODE_DURATION：represents the time range of data in the shard，defaults to 365 days，and also expressed by data with units.Its data meaning is consistent with the value of TTL.
+3. VNODE_DURATION: represents the time range of data in the shard, defaults to 365 days, and also expressed by data with units.
+Its data meaning is consistent with the value of TTL.
-4. REPLICA：represents the number of replicas of data in the cluster，defaults to 1
+4. REPLICA: represents the number of replicas of data in the cluster, defaults to 1.
-5. PRECISION：The timestamp accuracy of the database. ms represents milliseconds, us represents microseconds, ns represents nanoseconds,defaults to ns.
+5. PRECISION: The timestamp accuracy of the database. ms represents milliseconds, us represents microseconds, ns represents nanoseconds, defaults to ns.

 **Example**